Gate Pose -Parighasana

 Watch out for

-- You can also place the left foot down on the floor with the toes pointing forward.
+- Try placing the left foot flat on the floor with the toes pointing forward.

 - For a more intense stretch, try using your core muscles to hold you in place, allowing your lower hand to hover above the extended leg.